smnoe01/chunk_manager/README.md

 ## Configuration

-All core settings live in the `CONFIG` table inside `api.lua`.
-You can tweak:
-You can also configure it by going to minetest settings.
+You can also configure mod settings it by going to minetest settings.

 - Cache size limits and timeouts
 - Unload intervals and emerge parameters